 This post may contain affiliate links.
 Please read our disclosure policy.

-a slice of no bake lemon ladyfinger cheesecake
+no bake lemon cheesecake with ladyfingers.

 Want to save this recipe?